Much of the crazed adventure across Myanmar and Thailand was conjured here at the Nicky’s Handlebar in Patong, Thailand

 Pictured is the 130 cc Kawasaki KAZY ready for another 500-600 miles.

-Having been told that “all real adventure riders drink Starbucks coffee,” Dr. G stopped to try to get his head around the relationship between Starbucks coffee and adventure riding.
+Having been told that “all real adventure riders drink Starbucks coffee,” Dr. G stopped to try to get his head around the relationship between high priced Starbucks coffee and adventure riding.
 He said, “I kind of cheated.
 I bought a good cup of coffee across the street at McDonalds, but did use the toilet in the Starbucks before I left for the first 60 miles of road miles.”

 “Mission Accomplished” could have been the sign hanging in the background when Dr. G landed at his official Start Point, Los Angeles International Airport, on July 2, 2017, three years and one month after departing (with some lengthy pit stops along the way).
 Instead he was greeted by fans and supporters who helped him adjust to the 13 hour time change and ease back into motorcycle driving in America.